jacobzouzou/vue-build-robot/build-a-robot/README.md

  });

 ************************************************************************
-styling component
+Styling component
 ************************************************************************
  parent => child:
-  class style use inheritence (but some properties like "border" are not inheritable) parent class is applied to child root element, not root element child (parent descendants) to apply parent style (class) to child, use deep selector ">>> or /deep/" to target any root element children
+  class style use inheritence (but some properties like "border" are not inheritable) parent class is applied to child root element, not to root element child (parent descendants) to apply parent style (class) to child, use deep selector ">>> or /deep/" to target any root element children

   example: